JamieFlournoy/avanticonveniences/README.txt

 == SYNOPSIS:

 See individual classes for details.
-All of them are single method invocations that are very simple to use, except for TextFormatter which must be instantiated first.
+All of them are single method invocations that are very simple to use.
+For additional examples look in the test/ directory.

 == REQUIREMENTS: